-- The ANZAC Park East Portal Office Building (This will be subject to a separate Works Application) - A High-end Residential Community (This proposal) - Ancillary Retail Village (This proposal)
+- The ANZAC Park East Portal Office Building (This proposal) - A High-end Residential Community (Proposed in separate application WA102646) - Ancillary Retail Village (Proposed in separate application WA102646)

 The comprehensive landscape strategy for the master-planned community seeks to enhance the quality of the sites uses.
 Considered landscape materiality are intended to enrich both private and public domains with finishes, furnishings and spatial layouts that complement and enhance the proposed outdoor spaces, whilst integrating with the formal landscape character of Constitution Avenue and ANZAC Parade.